St Mary's Stadium: The Ted Bates statue

 On 17 March 2007, the £102,000 statue to commemorate club stalwart Ted Bates was unveiled, outside the front of the Itchen Stand.
-Almost immediately, the statue was widely condemned by supporters due to it being out of proportion, and not an accurate likeness of the former club President.
+Almost immediately, the statue was widely condemned by supporters due to it being out of proportion, and not an accurate likeness of the former club president.
 The 11 ft statue was made by sculptor Ian Brennan.

 Former chairman, Leon Crouch stated that he would help fund a replacement or remedial work, in association with the Ted Bates Trust, who were overseeing the collection of funds, commission and erection of the statue.
 The statue was removed less than a week after its unveiling.
 The replacement statue, by sculptor Sean Hedges-Quinn, was unveiled on 22 March 2008.

+Southampton Women

+Since the 2022-23 season, Southampton Women's F.C. have played all of their home games at the St Mary's stadium.

 Notable matches

 The St Mary's Stadium has hosted two full England international matches, a 2–2 draw between England and Macedonia in October 2002, while Wembley Stadium was out of action due to redevelopment and the Football Association decided that England games would be played at various venues around the country.
 David Beckham and Steven Gerrard scored for England.
 The second was a 5–3 win against Kosovo in a Euro 2020 Qualifier on 10 September 2019.
 Raheem Sterling, Harry Kane and Jadon Sancho scored for England.
 There has also been an international between Japan and Nigeria.

 The stadium first hosted European football in September 2003, when the Saints faced Romanian side Steaua Bucharest in the first round of the UEFA Cup.
 The game ended in a 1–1 draw.

 In 2016, Southampton had their first venture in the UEFA Europa League and their first game against Czech side Sparta Prague ended in a 3–0 win.
 Later in the group stage, they faced former champions Inter Milan and won 2–1.

 The venue hosted two England under-21 internationals.
 The first was a 2009 UEFA European Under-21 Championship qualification Group 3 match against the Republic of Ireland's under-21s on 20 November 2008.
-The hosts thrashed the visitors 3–0 thanks to Stephen O'Halloran's sixtieth minute own goal followed by James Milner's sixty eighth-minute goal and Theo Walcott's seventy eighth-minute goal with 31,473 in attendance.
+The hosts thrashed the visitors 3–0 thanks to Stephen O'Halloran's 60th minute own goal followed by James Milner's 68th-minute goal and Theo Walcott's 78th-minute goal with 31,473 in attendance.
 The other was an international friendly against Norway's under-21s on 28 March 2011.
-The hosts beat the visitors 2 – 0 with goals from Daniel Sturridge on the ninth minute and Danny Rose on the fortieth minute with 18,000 in attendance.
+The hosts beat the visitors 2–0 with goals from Daniel Sturridge on the ninth minute and Danny Rose on the 40th minute with 18,000 in attendance.